The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 3. Maximo

-One of the top Mexican restaurants in Colonia Roma Norte offering delicious Gourmet dishes for sophisticated palates.
+One of the top Mexican restaurants in Colonia Roma Norte, offering delicious Gourmet dishes for sophisticated palates.

-Address – Av. Álvaro Obregón 65 Bis, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, Mexico – Google Map
+Address – Av. Álvaro Obregón 65 Bis, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX, México – Google Map

 4. Contramar